mitogen-hq/mitogen/docs/ansible.rst

 reports`_ in this area are very welcome – Ansible is a huge beast, and only significant testing will prove the extension's soundness.

+Divergence from Ansible's normal behaviour is considered a bug, so please report anything you notice, regardless of how inconsequential it may seem.

 .. _Ansible: https://www.ansible.com/

 .. _Bug reports: https://goo.gl/yLKZiJ